-The carrying value of cash, receivable from sale of investments, interest receivable, bcIMC funds management fees payable, and accounts payable approximates their fair value given their short-term nature.
+The carrying value of interest receivable, bcIMC funds management fees payable, and accounts payable approximates their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy because while prices are available, there is no active market for these instruments.